-Long-grain White Rice long and firm when cooked
+Long-grain White Rice is long and firm when cooked

 Medium-grain White Rice long, soft and sticky when cooked

-Short-grain White Rice (sushi rice) very sticky when cooked
+Short-grain White Rice (sushi rice) is very sticky when cooked

-Following is chart with the maximum shelf life of various rice types of rice.
+Following is a chart with the maximum shelf life of various rice types of rice.

 Chart 2: Long-Term Shelf Life Of Rice Varieties